PyRepair/maniple/training-data/summarize-experiment-v2/black/19/prompt_response_response_2.md

             self.previous_defs.pop()
             before = 1 if depth else 2
         is_decorator = current_line.is_decorator
-        if not is_decorator and current_line.depth == 0:  # Fixed comparison based on depth
+        if is_decorator or current_line.is_def or current_line.is_class:
+            if not is_decorator:
                 self.previous_defs.append(depth)
             if self.previous_line is None:
                 # Don't insert empty lines before the first line in the file.
                 return 0, 0

             if self.previous_line and self.previous_line.is_decorator:
                 # Don't insert empty lines between decorators.
                 return 0, 0

             newlines = 2
             if current_line.depth:
                 newlines -= 1
             return newlines, 0

         if current_line.is_flow_control:
             return before, 1